 The Choral Union also takes part in Maidstone’s International Music Festival each summer.
 The choir has also sung at a variety of other occasions the opening of the Dartford Bridge by the Queen, the switching on of the Christmas lights in Maidstone, entertaining guests at Leeds Castle, in BBC broadcasts of Songs of Praise.
 The repertoire ranges from simple carols to the challenging music of Bernstein or Walton, and from the motets of Byrd and Palestrina to Slade!

 In 2008, a new era began as Martin Hindmarsh took up the position of our 5th Music Director.
-Martin is himself a professional singer and rehearsals are filled with very helpful advice on relaxation, singing technique, phrasing and pitch.
-The choir works hard but leaves rehearsals energised and full of the pleasure of singing.
+Martin himself a professional singer and rehearsals were filled with very helpful advice on relaxation, singing technique, phrasing and pitch.

 Much has changed during a hundred years of the society’s existence.
 Ladies no longer wear hats for rehearsals, and choir dress has changed a few times.
 Audiences have grown, and the Corn Exchange, where makeshift staging was based on beer barrels, has been superseded by the Mote Hall.
 But the essential core of the Maidstone Choral Union remains unchanged: it is a group of people of all ages and backgrounds who are united in the joy of singing, and in their desire to communicate this joy to others.